1,2-Dihydro-1,2-azaborine

 1,2-Dihydro-1,2-azaborine is an aromatic chemical compound with properties intermediate between benzene and borazine.
 Its chemical formula is C_{4}BNH_{6}.
 It resembles a benzene ring, except that two adjacent carbons are replaced by nitrogen and boron, respectively.
+Several other 1,2-azaborines have been synthesized.

 Preparation

 After decades of failed attempts, the compound was synthesized in 2008 and reported in January 2009.

 One of the synthetic steps is a ring-closing metathesis (RCM) reaction: